Munich Security Conference: Joe Biden tells Europe 'America is back' | DW | 19.02.2021

 He called for a global vaccination plan to tackle COVID-19 — meaning that major powers share their oversupply of vaccines as well as the sharing of licenses and technology.

-He warned that a failure to vaccinate the whole world may lead to new mutations which come back to haunt the counries that manage to vaccinate their populations first.
+He warned that a failure to vaccinate the whole world may lead to new mutations which come back to haunt the countries that manage to vaccinate their populations first.

 Thirdly he urged an easing in geopolitical tensions, a necessary step for solving the issues the whole world is facing.
 "We cannot solve the biggest problems when the biggest powers are at odds."